San Diego airport lounges: the current situation (it’s not all that great)

-However, I am humble enough to admit that San Diego airport lounges are not nearly as nice (and swanky) as other domestic US airport lounges.
+However, I am humble enough to admit that San Diego Airport lounges are not nearly as nice (and swanky) as other domestic US airport lounges.
 This may be a really nice place to fly in and out of, but the lounge situation leaves this local feeling embarrassed and ashamed from time to time.

 Map of the San Diego airport showing the location of the three lounges.
 Notice the unfortunate lack of lounges over in Terminal 1…